wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

     started_at desc
 ```

 While this is less complicated, it does not actually improve the performance.

-The inner query has: Elapsed: 0.032s and Read: 59,434 rows (7.10 MB).
-Ok, so, let's manually paste in the list:
+The inner id-select query has: Elapsed: 0.032s and Read: 59,434 rows (7.10 MB), but let's remove it for simplicity and justs manually paste in the list.
+After dowing that we get:

 * Elapsed: 0.254s
 * Read: 37,546 rows (92.57 MB)
 * Parts: 14/16